Steps to Sustainability in Spain…

 I am now taking longer to do the big shop as I try to use up things before I restock.
 This is saving me time and money, as well as wasted food.
 Just think how much effort and resources were used in making the food in the first place.
 Then to just throw it away is really not good.

 I actually believe that Spain with all its home cooking and aversion to ready meals is already quite a sustainable place regarding food waste.
-They are also very concious here of eating fruit and vegetables that are in season.
+They are also very conscious here of eating fruit and vegetables that are in season.
 Deeming out of season produce to be expensive and tasteless. : )

 Too Good to Go